 stdBy

-Applying this aggregation to a column where the standard deviation cannot be computed will result in an error.
+Applying this aggregation to a column where the sample standard deviation cannot be computed will result in an error.
 For example, the standard deviation is not defined for a column of string values.

 Syntax